-Aboriginal & Torres Strait Islander Collaborations
+Aboriginal & Torres Strait Islander Mental Health Programs

 Aboriginal and Torres Strait Island inequality is still indicated as having significant gaps in all areas, including health (ABS, 2007).
 Appalling living conditions and past traumas have led to high suicide rates that are having great impact on Indigenous communities (Korff,2016).
 The ABS (2015) indicated that data from 2011 to 2015 shows that intentional self-harm is the leading cause of death for Aboriginal and Torres Strait Islander persons between 15 and 34 years of age.
 The shocking statistics show that increased rates of suicide are between two and four times higher than those of non-Indigenous Australians in similar age groups (ABS, 2010).